-In establishing these goals, the Compensation Committee selected performance goals that were considered aggressive, meaning that they are goals that were considered achievable, but only with a high degree of diligence and success in execution.
+In establishing these goals, the Compensation Committee selected performance goals that it considered aggressive, meaning that they are goals that were considered achievable, but only with a high degree of diligence and success in execution.

-In assessing the Preclinical and Clinical Development and Corporate Development goals, the Compensation Committee reviewed each goal and determined whether or not it was achieved.
-The Compensation Committee then evaluated the relative importance of the weightings of each goal.
-After such review and evaluation was complete, the Compensation Committee determined that some goals were not fully realized, and other goals were achieved at levels greater than 100%.
-The Compensation Committee then determined an overall percentage of achievement for all goals combined, which for fiscal year 2017 was 100%.
+In assessing performance against these goals, the Compensation Committee reviewed each goal and determined whether or not it was achieved.
+The Compensation Committee then referred to the relative importance of the goals, based on the previously established weightings of each goal.
+After completing this assessment, the Compensation Committee determined that some goals were not completely achieved, and other goals were exceeded.
+The Compensation Committee also considered additional key corporate achievements that were not represented in the 2018 corporate goals, including a successful financing, the sale of two priority review vouchers, and the successful integration of Dimension Therapeutics, Inc. following its acquisition in November 2017.
+The Compensation Committee then determined an overall percentage of achievement for all goals combined, which resulted in 100% achievement for fiscal year 2018.

-In December 2017, in addition to assessing the foregoing corporate goals, the Compensation Committee assessed our Chief Executive Officer's individual accomplishments, as well as the individual accomplishments of other executive officers.
-The individual achievements for Ms. Sharp, Mr. Kassberg, Dr. Dallas, and Mr. Pinion are summarized below:
+In December 2018, in addition to assessing the foregoing corporate goals, the Compensation Committee assessed the individual accomplishments of our named executive officers, other than our Chief Executive Officer, for purposes of determining the individual component of their annual bonus.
+Key individual achievements for these named executive officers are summarized below: